drenther/upi_pay/README.md

   Always prefer the use of `UpiTransactionStatus` enum to decipher the status of the transaction response for better code health
 - `txnRef` - The transaction ref that was passed when initiating the payment.
 Use this value to identify which transaction the response belongs to

+You can also access the raw URL response by accessing `rawResponse` on the response object

 Take a look at the UPI Linking specification linked above to better understand the meaning of these fields

 #### Exceptions